Django Rest Framework

 operation, typically that can involve retrieving or updating some

-’s state, but it could also be used to start a celery
+django.Model’s state, but it could also be used to start a celery task or

 anything else.

-The tutorial takes a neat stance, starting with a Serializer
+The tutorial takes a neat stance, starting with a Serializer, and

 various other aspects of DRF.
 I found this tutorial format very helpful since